 The results showed that maximum dry matter accumulation g/m2 (7.17gm, 89.90gm, 223.3gm) respectively at 30, 60 & 90 DAS) was obtained with the application of NP+ 50kg K/ha + 15 kg Zn/ha (T8) at all the crop growth stages.
 At 30 and 90 DAS, it was statistically at par with NP+ 40kg K/ha + 15 kg Zn/ha (T6) and significantly higher than the rest of the treatments.
 At 60 DAS, it was statistically at par with NP+ 40kg K/ha + 15 kg Zn/ha(T6), NP+ 50kg K/ha + 10 kg Zn/ha(T7) over NP+30kg K/ha and control.
 Application of NP+ 50kg K/ha + 15 kg Zn/ha (T8) increased plant height by 226% over control and 85% over NP+30kg K/ha.

 This might be due to Potassium.
 It influences the transport and assimilation of nutrients and water within the plant.
 Which was involved in maintaining osmotic balance and cell turgor, which are necessary for cell expansion and overall plant growth.
 This nutrient helps in the movement of sugars and other carbohydrates from leaves to storage organs, promoting the accumulation of biomass confirmed by Hasanuzzaman et.al., (2018).
 This might be due to higher branches and more height.
-Similar result is also reported by Kaur et al. (2017) wherein they reported significant increase in mustard dry matter due to 5 kg Zn/ha.
+A similar result is also reported by Kaur et al. (2017) wherein they reported significant increase in mustard dry matter due to 5 kg Zn/ha.

 Table 2.
 Effect of Potassium and Zinc on Dry Matter Accumulation accumulation/m2